loginom/loginom-help-en-omegat/data/processors/func/calc-func/mathematic.md

 **Mod(Dividend, Divisor)**

-* Dividend - integer numerical expression,
+* Dividend - integer numerical expression.
 * Divisor - integer numerical expression.

 Returns remainder from integer division of the Dividend by the Divisor.